aegir-project/documentation/docs/install.md

 ### Mail transfer agent

 Aegir requires an MTA (Mail Transfer Agent) installed on your webserver in order to be able to install new sites to your new platform.
 If you don't have an MTA, the site installation will fail with message like "could not send email".
 Additional messages will show that site has been removed because of this problem.
-To remedy the situation simply install an MTA like sendmail, postfix, or exim and do the minimal configuration.
+To remedy the situation simply install a minimal MTA like `msmtp-mta` or `ssmtp` and configure.

 ### A Fully Qualified Domain Name (FQDN)